Dinner/ Polish Recipes/ Soup Recipes

 • This step is optional.
 You can use store-bought broth and omit this section completely.
 But if you wish to make the soup from scratch, like it’s made in Poland, you need to:

 • Add the chicken wings into a big pot and pour in 8 cups of cold water.
-Heat over medium heat until the water is cooking, but it shouldn’t come to a rolling boil, it should simmer (you should see a couple of small bubbles on the surface of the water).
-When the water is simmering you should see light grey masses/lumps on the surface.
-Skim them off with a slotted spoon or with a small mesh strainer to get a clear soup (this is optional).
+Cook over medium heat until the water is simmering, but it shouldn't come to a rolling boil, it should just simmer (you will see a couple of small bubbles on the surface of the water).
+Skim off the grey lumps/foam on the surface of the water with a slotted spoon or with a small mesh strainer to get a clear soup (this is optional).

 • While the water in the pot is warming up clean the vegetables.
 Peel the carrots, parsley root and celeriac.
 Cut into 2-3 bigger pieces.
 Cut the leek in half and wash it thoroughly.